ajdiha2/ajdiha2.github.io/_posts/binary-unpacking-techniques/2025-02-24-binary-unpacking-techniques.md

 ## PE Sections

-First, reading the section names can gives us indication about the packed file (see the following screenshot from PE Studio, where we can see the sections named UPX0 and UPX1).
+First, reading the section names can gives us indication about the packed file (see the following screenshot from `PE Studio`, where we can see the sections named UPX0 and UPX1).
 Be careful as section names can be manually overwritten into something “normal” or even tricking you into thinking it’s UPX when it’s not.

 <figure>
 <img src="/assets/posts/binary-unpacking-techniques/pestudio-sections.png" alt="pestudio">